Best Digital Tools for Productivity 2020

 Today’s workplace, increasingly remote as it is, is still driven by collaboration.
-And, it seems that the most effective way to keep these virtual lines of communication open is by having the right apps in place.
+And, it seems that, besides having a suitable project management methodology. the most effective way to keep these virtual lines of communication open is by having the right apps in place.
 This makes things so much easier for teams to prioritize their tasks, delegate responsibilities, and ultimately hold each other accountable.

 Think of this tool as every project manager’s dream, keeping everyone involved in the communication loop.
 Based around to-do lists, Basecamp allows you to assign tasks freely and set their respective due dates, even following up on those tasks for you.
 Because everyone involved in the project has access to the created schedule, he or she is aware of what’s coming up and what needs to be done.
 There’s even a chat functionality (Campfire), which lets you talk in real time without having to use another app to do so.

 As the name suggests, this collaborative tool features a spreadsheet-like interface and is used to assign tasks, track a project’s progress, manage calendars, share documents and the like.
 Keep in mind that Smartsheet is a web application, not an app, which means no installing is necessary.
 Everything you need is accessible online—cheers to that!